sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 3. In this example, you are randomly splitting the `DEMO_DF` data with 60 percent of the records for the TRAIN data set and 40 percent for the TEST data set.
 The split method splits the data referenced by the `oml.DataFrame` proxy object `DEMO_DF` into two new `oml.DataFrame` proxy objects, TRAIN, and TEST.

-   Furthermore the machine learning algorithms require the separation of the target column `Y` from the input columns `X`.
+	**_NOTE:_**

+	The target variable (y) can be an OML object or a string.
+	- If target variable (y) is a single-column OML object, the target values specified by y must be compatible with the input data (x), meaning they should have the same structure (e.g., the same number of rows).
+	- If target variable (y) is a string, it represents the name of the column in x that contains the target values (labels) for the model.
+In this case, x is expected to include a column with the name specified by y, which will be used as the target for training or prediction.

+	To learn more, see [Define the Target Variable](https://docs.oracle.com/pls/topic/lookup?ctx=en/database/oracle/machine-learning/oml4py/2-23ai&id=MLPUG-GUID-00EC5BC0-4D23-4410-88AE-1E1C5B2CB16D).

    In this case the column `AFFINITY_CARD`, which indicates whether a person has accepted the offer (=1) or not (=0) in past marketing campaigns, is what we are trying to predict with the model for future campaigns, and it is used to further split the data.

 	```
 	<copy>